Applications → Managing Fields → Field Settings → Options Tab of the Field Property Editor → Sub-Relational Field Options

 Search & Query

-Select this option to add the field to the Auxiliary Data search form in SBM Application Administrator and the Advanced Lookup Tool and Relational Field Value Lookup forms.
+Select this option to add the field to the Auxiliary Data search form and Relational Field Value Lookup form.

 This option enables the value find and relational field value lookup for the field.
 (See Allow Searching under Style above for a description of the value find feature.)
 The relational field value lookup feature provides an advanced searching mechanism that lets users find values for Single Relational and Multi-Relational fields.
 If this option is enabled, an additional search icon is available for the field.

-This option lets users select a value from a drop-down list on the Lookup form of the Advanced Lookup Tool, the Relational Field Value Lookup form, and Query-at-Runtime forms for reports.
+This option lets users select a value from a drop-down list on the Relational Field Value Lookup form and Query-at-Runtime form for reports.

 Copyright © 2007–2018 Serena Software, Inc., a Micro Focus company.
 All rights reserved.